 Teaching the Game

 The first miss for Clank! in our group was the balance of game complexity to rule explanation.
 Clank is a fairly simple game at heart, but there are way too many chits and bits to setup and all of the rule minutiae really add up.
 Each time I’ve played I’ve had to explain the rules to at least one new player, and it’s led to fairly slow games.
 The problem is that there are about a dozen different movement-related rules to cover.
 Some can be left to “wait until we get there” territory, but it all adds up.
 We’ve praised digital games for hitting the “easy to explain, but contains a lot of depth” mark.
 Clank is essentially the opposite.
 The game does have some fun depth, but the rule explanation tends to be significantly longer than it is on many more complicated games.
-The game screams to be streamlined a bit, unlike my ex-boyfriend, Bullwinkle.
+The game screams to be streamlined a bit.

 Playing the Game

 The game gets off on a bad foot, but recovers nicely.
 Clank is fun.
-Players have a variety of strategies available to them, the smart ones will steer their strategy decisions based on what cards are available to purchase, but you can really go a number of ways.
+Players have a variety of strategies available to them, the smart ones will steer their strategic decisions based on what cards are available to purchase, but you can really go a number of ways.
 There is a race component to the game, as the first player exiting the dungeon triggers the start of the end-game scenario.
 Grabbing loot and escaping quickly seems like a viable strategy, it is certainly tempting, but can you get out quick enough to account for the extra time your opponents will have to collect loot?
 Or do you trek all the way to the deepest depths, aiming for the biggest point tokens in the game?
 The game presents a variety of choices and lets the players decide for themselves.
 For such a light game, this is a great amount of freedom and has always left our group dissecting the game afterwards to see how the various strategies played out, something that doesn’t usually happen.

 Build that Deck

-The main component of Clank is deck building, but the game does a nice job of not requiring you to be a deck building master to enjoy the game or even win.
+The main mechanic of Clank is deck building, but the game does a nice job of not requiring you to be a deck building master to enjoy the game or even win.
 It introduces some advanced concepts like factions and multiplying powers, but doesn’t make them completely necessary to have a good game.
 For the most part, you can go along and take the best cards available on any given turn and be just fine.
 Many of the powers which rely on other aspects of the game are simple such as “10 points at the end of the game if you have a crown.”
 There are some slightly more advanced cards, but Clank does a good job acting as an introduction to deck builders.
 This will be a positive or a negative, depending on the group of course.

 The premise of Clank is that there is a dragon sleeping and as you move about you will make false steps which “clank”, alerting the dragon to your presence.
 When the dragon awakens to attack, all of the pooled clank (tokens) enter the dragon bag and a certain amount get drawn.
 If your cube is drawn, that’s a hit point against you.
 You can heal yourself in various ways, but if you hit your max HP, you are dead and your game is essentially over.
 You can still win if you meet some certain criteria, though.
 The dragon has been hit or miss in my games so far, and it mostly has to do with the card deck.
 Clank is generated by certain cards, a couple of stinkers you start with will generate clank, but, more interestingly, more powerful cards in the deck will be tempting to buy with strong abilities, but also produce clank, a classic risk/reward proposition.
 I’ve played a game where the cards which produce clank simply didn’t show up enough in the purchase row.
 This led to absolutely no one in the game being in any danger of death by dragon.
 That takes a major component of the game out of play.
 The deck in this game is huge, you are likely to only see a small fraction of it in any one game.
 This is great for replay value, but can also lead to some odd ball games depending on how the shuffle goes.